welteki/docs.actuated.dev/docs/expose-agent.md

 The actuated agent serves HTTP, and must be accessible by the actuated control plane.

-We expect most of our pilot customers to be using hosts with public IP addresses, and the combination of an API token plus TLS is a battle tested combination.
+We expect most of our customers to be using hosts with public IP addresses, and the combination of an API token plus TLS is a battle tested combination.

 For anyone running with private hosts, OpenFaaS Ltd's inlets product can be used to get incoming traffic over a secure tunnel